 Recent articles have also addressed concerns over the potential negative impact of neonicotinoids on bees.
 Paul Towers, from the Pesticide Action Network said that even though the amount of pesticide in the pollen of neonic-treated plants might be too small to kill bees, it was enough to disorient and reduce the ability for them to get food and communicate (Charles, 2013).
 Even though Bayer CropScience, the biggest seller for neonicotinoid pesticides claimed that neonics have been proven safe by most studies, they are taking precautionary action to work on a new system for planting corn that will reduce neonic release (Charles, 2013).
+According to research by USGS, neonics have been found in surface water throughout the Midwest, where corn and soybean production are most prevalent (USGS 2014).
 Studies have also shown that the negative effect of neonicotinoids are not limited to bees; they harm birds, mammals, worms and aquatic insects as well (Thomson, 2014).
-According to research by USGS, neonics have been found in surface water throughout the Midwest, where corn and soybean production are most prevalent (USGS 2014).
-This contamination in waterways might translate into a deteriorated heath of other creatures as well.
 [Add the new articles somewhere]

 Data and Methods